WordPress/gutenberg/platform-docs/docs/create-block/nested-blocks.md

 ## Using Parent and Ancestor Relationships in Blocks

-A common pattern for using InnerBlocks is to create a custom block that will be only be available if its parent block is inserted.
-This allows builders to establish a relationship between blocks, while limiting a nested block's discoverability.
+A common pattern for using InnerBlocks is to create a custom block that will only be available if its parent block is inserted.
+This allows builders to establish a relationship between blocks while limiting a nested block's discoverability.
 Currently, there are two relationships builders can use: `parent` and `ancestor`.
 The differences are:

 -   If you assign a `parent` then you’re stating that the nested block can only be used and inserted as a **direct descendant of the parent**.
 -   If you assign an `ancestor` then you’re stating that the nested block can only be used and inserted as a **descendent of the parent**.

-The key difference between `parent` and `ancestor` is `parent` has finer specificity, while an `ancestor` has greater flexibility in its nested hierarchy.
+The key difference between `parent` and `ancestor` is that `parent` has finer specificity, while an `ancestor` has greater flexibility in its nested hierarchy.

 ### Defining Parent Block Relationship